 Homemade barrels DO NOT qualify for this rebate, which includes rebate requests for parts.
 Your receipt must mention that the purchase was for a rain barrel to verify this is not a part.

-Rain barrels can be purchased from any vendor, so long as a valid receipt is presented.
-We encourage you to look first to local vendors and also reach out to our local soil and water conservation district (Thomas Jefferson Soil and Water Conservation District), (434) 975-0224) for rain barrels and installation instructions.
+Rain barrels can be purchased from any vendor, so long as a valid receipt is presented (includes purchase is for a rain barrel, date, vendor, rain barrel amount).
+We encourage you to look first to local vendors for rain barrels.

 Rebate forms with receipt can be returned to: